-Computer guided implant surgery represents a giant step forward in the replacement of teeth with dental implants.
+Computer-guided implant surgery represents a giant step forward in the replacement of teeth with dental implants.
 Using Computerized Tomography (CT) Scan techniques and 3-D imaging, our specialists at IMPrESS Perio Implant Center can now visualize the placement of dental implants in three dimensions.
-This eliminates the guesswork involved determining what parts of the jawbone offer the best sites for dental implant placement.
-It also allows the dentist to create the permanent restoration prior to surgery and place the restoration the day of the surgery.
-Computer guided implant surgery provides greater patient satisfaction and simplifies the dental implant treatment process.
-The actual implant placement and final restoration is completed in hours, not months.
+This eliminates the guesswork involved in determining what parts of the jawbone offer the best sites for dental implant placement.
+It also allows the dentist to create permanent restoration prior to surgery and place the restoration on the day of the surgery.
+Computer-guided implant surgery provides greater patient satisfaction and simplifies the dental implant treatment process.
+The actual implant placement and final restoration are completed in hours, not months.
 Often referred to as Teeth-in-an-Hour™.

-Dr. Noroozi has been practicing guided surgery for hundreds of cases and is renowned worldwide in his field.
+Dr. Noroozi has been practicing guided surgery for hundreds of cases.
 At our implantology clinic, you will have access to state-of-the-art implant treatments.
-This procedure is less invasive and traumatising for the patient.
-It is now possible to position implants with ideal emergence profile.
+This procedure is less invasive and traumatizing for the patient.
+It is now possible to position implants with an ideal emergence profile.

 Benefits of Computer Guided Surgery – Precision … Accuracy … Success

-This revolutionary system offers a more accurate and safer positioning of dental implants and provides the patient with permanent teeth at the same day.
-This technology enables your doctor to get an advanced, detailed look at the interior sections of the jaw bone, surrounding tissue and the nerves.
+This revolutionary system offers a more accurate and safer positioning of dental implants and provides the patient with permanent teeth on the same day.
+This technology enables your doctor to get an advanced, detailed look at the interior sections of the jaw bone, surrounding tissue, and the nerves.
 These CT scan machines are the same as those used to aid surgeons in joint replacement procedures.